artyompetrov/AutoDefine_oxfordlearnersdictionaries/AutoDefineAddon/config.md

 ATTENTION!
 Config structure have recently changed, if you updated the addon press Restore Defaults button.
+I recommend to use default settings!

+* `USE_DEFAULT_TEMPLATE`: Use default template AutoDefineOxfordLearnersDictionary (preferred)
 * `SOURCE_FIELD`: Index of field with defining word
 * `CLEAN_HTML_IN_SOURCE_FIELD`: Remove html tags from source field
 * `DEFINITION`: Add definition to DEFINITION_FIELD